FAQs

 Picklist

-A list of values to choose from, allowing a user to select more than one applicable value.
+A list of values that allows users to select more than one applicable option.

-Type in or select a value, then click to Add.
-Click the x to remove a value.
-To add new values, go to your settings and add them in to your hot fields.
+Type or select a value, then click Add.
+Click the x to remove a selected value.
+To add new values to the list, go to your Settings and add them to your hot fields.

 Single Checkbox